Pelion: Mythology

-In Literature
+In literature

 William Shakespeare references the mountain in Act II, scene i of The Merry Wives of Windsor: "He will print them, out of doubt; for he cares not what he puts into the press, when he would put us two: I had rather be a giantess, and lie under Mount Pelion."
+He also refers to it in Hamlet as "T' o'ertop old Pelion or the skyish head / Of blue Olympus."
+(5.1.229-230).

-Herman Melville uses its mythological images in Book XXV of Pierre: or, The Ambiguities: "You saw Enceladus the Titan, the most potent of all the giants, writhing from out the imprisoning earth;—turbaned with upborn moss he writhed; still, though armless, resisting with his whole striving trunk, the Pelion and the Ossa hurled back at him;—turbaned with upborn moss he writhed; still turning his unconquerable front toward that majestic mount eternally in vain assailed by him, and which, when it had stormed him off, had heaved his undoffable incubus upon him, and deridingly left him there to bay out his ineffectual howl."
+Herman Melville uses its mythological images in Book XXV of Pierre; or, The Ambiguities: "You saw Enceladus the Titan, the most potent of all the giants, writhing from out the imprisoning earth;—turbaned with upborn moss he writhed; still, though armless, resisting with his whole striving trunk, the Pelion and the Ossa hurled back at him;—turbaned with upborn moss he writhed; still turning his unconquerable front toward that majestic mount eternally in vain assailed by him, and which, when it had stormed him off, had heaved his undoffable incubus upon him, and deridingly left him there to bay out his ineffectual howl."

 Recent history

 The Pelion railway, dating back to 1892–1903, was the first serious public investment in the area.

 Electricity, radio and automobiles were first introduced in the 1950s except for Volos, which had those utilities from earlier times.
 Television arrived in the 1970s and the 1980s and computers and Internet in the late 1990s.
-The northern part of the Pelion mountains was struck by a forest fire (see Summer 2007 Wildfires in Greece) on Tuesday, June 26, 2007, which started in Siki and damaged its forests, mostly at the middle part of the mountain.
+The northern part of the Pelion mountains was struck by a forest fire (see Summer 2007 Wildfires in Greece) on June 26, 2007, which started in Siki and damaged its forests, mostly at the middle part of the mountain.
 The fire lasted for several days and stopped on July 1.
 Several villages were damaged.
 As of late August, however, a natural rebirth of the forest was already being noticed, with several trees gradually turning green again, as well as bushes appearing on the ground.